guidogallopyn/GetCleanData/CodeBook.md

 Finaly a tidy data set was constructed with the average of each variable for each activity and each subject.

+The list variables in each observation of the data set includes:

+- Activity: activity label.
+(WALKING,WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,STANDING, LAYING).
+- Subject:  An identifier of the subject who carried out the experiment.
+- tBodyAccMeanXYZ
+- tGravityAccMenXYZ
+- tBodyAccJerkmeanXYZ
+- tBodyGyroMeanXYZ
+- tBodyGyroJerkMeanXYZ
+- tBodyAccMagMean
+- tGravityAccMagmean
+- tBodyAccJerkMagmean
+- tBodyGyroMagMean
+- tBodyGyroJerkMagMean
+- fBodyAccmeanXYZ
+- fBodyAccJerkmeanXYZ
+- fBodyGyromeanXYZ
+- fBodyAccMagmean
+- fBodyAccJerkMagMean
+- fBodyGyroMagMean
+- fBodyGyroJerkMagMean

+In addition there are the same varriable names as above with Mean substituted with Std

+Note: 'XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 References:
 ===========